Particular/docs.particular.net/samples/hosting/aws-lambda-sqs/sample.md

 1. Open a browser and visit the URL produced during the execution of  `dotnet lambda deploy-serverless`.
 Running the command produced a list of outputs, use the value produced for `ApiURL` output.
 1. The AWS Lambda will receive the http call and send a `TriggerMessage` to the ServerLessEndpoint queue.
-2. As in the previous example, the AWS Lambda will receive the `TriggerMessage` and hand off its procesing to NServiceBus.
+1. As in the previous example, the AWS Lambda will receive the `TriggerMessage` and hand off its procesing to NServiceBus.
 1. The NServiceBus message handler for `TriggerMessage` on **ServerlessEndpoint** sends a `ResponseMessage` that will be handled by the **RegularEndpoint**

+snippet: HttpFunctionHandler

 ## Removing the sample stack